GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Method

 \subsection{Data Preprocessing}

-We used three datasets for our model training, including a multi-view video dataset NeRSemble~\cite{kirschstein2023nersemble}, and two 3D scans datasets NPHM~\cite{giebenhain2023nphm} and FaceVerse~\cite{wang2022faceverse}.
-We do not use the 3D geometry of the scans directly, but render them into multi-view images and use only the images form the 3 datasets as supervision.
-In order to better utilize these three different datasets, we need to do preprocessing.
+We used 4 datasets for our model training, including a multi-view video dataset NeRSemble~\cite{kirschstein2023nersemble}, a large-scale monocular video dataset VFHQ~\cite{xie2022vfhq}, two 3D scans datasets NPHM~\cite{giebenhain2023nphm} and FaceVerse~\cite{wang2022faceverse}.
+We do not use the 3D geometry of the scans directly, but render them into multi-view images and use only the images from the 4 datasets as supervision.
+To better utilize these 4 different datasets, preprocessing is necessary.
 First, we resize the images to 512 resolution and adjust the camera parameters.
+Note that for the monocular videos in VFHQ dataset, we assign a global default value to the camera parameters.

 Then, we use BackgroundMattingV2~\cite{lin2021real} to extract the foreground characters in the NeRSemble dataset and record the masks.
+For the VFHQ dataset, we use RobustVideoMatting~\cite{shanchuan2021robust} to segment foreground and masks.
 This step is not required for the two synthetic datasets.
 Next, we use face alignment~\cite{bulat2017how} to detect 2D landmarks in all the images.
 Through these 2D landmarks, we fit a Basel Face Model (BFM)~\cite{gerig2018morphable} for each expression of each identity, and record the head pose and 3D landmarks of the BFM.
+For all the images in which the facial area is visible, we extract the face region images through the 2D landmarks and the non-face images by masking the face region.

+Finally, we use LivePortrait~\cite{guo2024liveportrait} to synthesize additional expression condition images.
+Specifically, for each frontal face image in the training set, we randomly sample another from VFHQ.
+The original image provides the expression as the driving image, and the sampled image provides the appearance as the source image, creating a new image with the same expression but a random identity.
+All synthesized images are used as additional expression condition images to train the expression encoder for better generalization as described in Section~\ref{subsec:model_representation}.

-We will use the above processed camera parameters, images, masks, head pose of BFM and 3D landmarks of BFM to train our model.
+We will use the processed camera parameters, images, masks, head pose, 3D landmarks, face images, non-face images, and synthesized expression condition images mentioned above to train our parametric head model.